transmute-industries/context/json-ld/index.md

 If you want to use github pages, you can use this repo as a template to do so:

 [https://github.com/transmute-industries/context](https://github.com/transmute-industries/context)

-See also this guide on [creating your own context](https://context.transmute.org/json-ld/creating-a-custom-context).

 You should make sure all the properties in your context are documented.